Photo: Matheenfaiz / Wikimedia Commons

 Price: $800–4,000/night | Access: Speedboat 25 minutes

-Baros has the finest lagoon of any Maldivian resort — the extraordinary turquoise color (the specific depth and composition of the Baros lagoon produces a turquoise that photographs more vividly than any other Maldivian resort), the outstanding house reef (accessible from the beach for snorkeling directly, without a boat), and the Lighthouse Restaurant (the most beautifully positioned restaurant in the Maldives — on a platform at the end of a long jetty, 360° lagoon views, the finest Maldivian dining experience).
-Baros is also remarkable for being one of the most accessible luxury resorts at the lowest price point — speedboat access keeps transport costs low.
+Baros has arguably the best lagoon of any Maldivian resort — a particular depth and composition of water that photographs a more vivid turquoise than most other properties manage.
+The house reef is excellent and reachable directly from the beach without a boat, and the Lighthouse Restaurant, set on a platform at the end of a long jetty with 360° lagoon views, is one of the most beautifully positioned dining rooms in the country.
+Baros is also notable for being one of the more accessible luxury resorts at a relatively low price point, helped by its speedboat access.

 Best Value: Coco Bodu Hithi (North Malé Atoll)